 Budget tip: Head to Mossman Gorge (free entry) for a swim

 Port Douglas Transport

 There is an airport shuttle service that will transfer you from Cairns.
 Once you arrive, several shuttle services will pick you up from your resort and drop you at a variety of spots around town for a few dollars.
-Uber is also operating, and there is the Port Douglas Bus service which is not a public bus but instead a service that drops you from the visitors centre to the main attractions.
+Uber is also available and there is the Port Douglas Bus service, which is not a public bus but a service that drops you from the Visitors’ Centre to the major attractions.

 Our Favourite Port Douglas Resorts

 - Peppers Beach Club Port Douglas – in the centre of town with pool access rooms

 - Mantra Aqueous Port Douglas – affordable comfort